George Coles (businessman): Career

-Brother Arthur enlisted with the AIF shortly after Australia joined the "Great War" (World War I).
-He was twice wounded and was repatriated in 1916.
-George enlisted with the 60th Battalion of the AIF in March 1917 and fought in France as a lance corporal.
-Brothers Jim and David were killed during the conflict.
+His brother, Arthur, enlisted with the First Australian Imperial Force (AIF) shortly after Australia joined World War I. Arthur was twice wounded and was repatriated in 1916.
+George enlisted with the 60th Battalion of the AIF in March 1917 and fought in France as a lance corporal, demobilised in November 1918.
+Brothers, Jim and David, were killed during the conflict.
 Their uncle Jim helped manage the store during their absences.